encode/httpx/docs/advanced.md

 or subclass `httpx.AsyncBaseTransport` to implement a transport to use with `AsyncClient`.

+At the layer of the transport API we're simply using plain primitives.
+No `Request` or `Response` models, no fancy `URL` or `Header` handling.
+This strict point of cut-off provides a clear design separation between the HTTPX API, and the low-level network handling.

+See the `handle_request` and `handle_async_request` docstrings for more details on the specifics of the Transport API.

 A complete example of a custom transport implementation would be:

 ```python